 On the right is "wholemeal flour" but you'll see it's quite a different colour, nearly white.
 Up to twenty five percent of wheat has been removed, quite legally, presumably the germ and the bran, and the remainder is sold to us, masquerading as the real thing; but it's not.

 Much of the goodness has been removed; that you can buy back from the health food store for a princely sum.

 Part of the reason they do this is because the fatty acids start going rancid once the grain has been cracked allowing oxygen in.
 It increases the shelf life.
 The other is that it increases their profits; the really valuable part is sold to the vitamin companies, and they can charge more for "wholemeal flour", except that it isn't wholemeal.

-Our Hawo wheat grinder is twenty years and it's worked for all that time producing for us genuine stone ground 100 percent wholewheat flour; it takes about two minutes to grind enough for a loaf of bread.
+Our Hawo wheat grinder is ancient now and it's worked for all that time producing for us genuine stone ground 100 percent wholewheat flour; it takes about two minutes to grind enough for a loaf of bread.